Lanivet & District Under Fives

 - How we support children transferring to school

 We work closely with the new school and pass any essential information on to them to make the transition as effective and easy for the children.
-Lanivet school reception teacher visits us once a week in the Summer term to ensure the children are familiar with her.
-We also share some of the facilities within the school grounds such as the sports hall and charity lands.
+Lanivet school reception teacher visits us once a week throughout the year.
+We join with the reception class for outdoor learning to ensure the children are familiar with Lanivet community primary school teacher.
 The children spend a day in the reception class before the end of the summer term ends.
 Also our role play area gets transformed into a school offering the children opportunity to dress into the school uniforms and look at the transition books we offer the children.
+We take part in school events such as charity days, sports days and watch the school nativity at the church.

 Learning and development